mabdullahsoyturk/Occupancy-Detection/README.md

 ## TODO:

-- State which models have been sed in the literature so far.
+- State which models have been used in the literature so far.
 - Compare these methods with the models that have been used in the literature.
 - Suggest ideas for improvement.